Kuurosu/pp5-mildew-detection-in-cherry-leaves/README.md

   - Our objective is to predict whether a given cherry leaf is infected with powdery mildew or not.
   - We will develop a binary classifier specifically for this task and generate prediction reports.

+- **Business Requirement 3: Report**

+  - The client's requirement is to obtain a comprehensive prediction report of the examined cherry leaves.
+  - The report should provide detailed insights, analysis, and evaluation of the predictions made by the system.

 ## Cloud IDE Reminders